Climate change: Five things we have learned from the IPCC report

 While the situation is very serious, it is not a sudden drop into calamity.

-"The 1.5C threshold is an important threshold politically, of course, but from a climatic point of view, it is not a cliff edge - that once we go over 1.5C suddenly, everything will become very catastrophic," explained Dr Amanda Maycock, from the University of Leeds, and one of the authors of the new report.
+"The 1.5C threshold is an important threshold politically, of course, but from a climatic point of view, it is not a cliff edge - that once we go over 1.5C, suddenly everything will become very catastrophic," explained Dr Amanda Maycock, from the University of Leeds, and one of the authors of the new report.

 "The very lowest emissions scenario that we assess in this report shows that the warming level does stabilise around or below 1.5C later on in the century.
 If that were the pathway that we would follow, then the the impacts would be significantly avoided."